vanessaaleung/data-science-notes/machine-learning/tree-models/README.md

 ```

 ### Random Forests
+_Fits a number of decision tree classifiers on various **sub-samples** of the dataset and uses **averaging** to improve the predictive accuracy and control over-fitting_
 - [scikit-learn documentation](https://scikit-learn.org/stable/modules/ensemble.html#forest)
 - Base estimator: Decision Tree
 - Randomness: decrease the variance of the estimator
-    - Each tree is built from a sample drawn with replacement (i.e., a bootstrap sample) from the training set
+    - Each tree is built from a sample drawn **with replacement** (i.e., a bootstrap sample) from the training set
     - further randomization in the training of individual trees
     - When splitting each node during the construction of a tree, the best split is found either from all input features or a random subset (d features, without placement) of size max_features
         - in scikit-learn, d defaults = the square-root of the number of features